-Red Sox Wrap: Boston’s Bats Silenced In 3-0 Loss To Yankees To Start Doubleheader
+Red Sox Wrap: Boston’s Bats Silenced By Yankees To Start Doubleheader

 The Boston Red Sox are going to need to make sure their offense shows up for Game 2 of their doubleheader against the New York Yankees.

-Despite a pretty solid outing from starter Rick Porcello, Boston’s bats couldn’t figure out CC Sabathia again, mustering just two hits during the six innings the left-hander was on the mound in the first game of the day.
+Despite a solid outing from starter Rick Porcello, Boston’s bats couldn’t figure out CC Sabathia again, mustering just two hits during the six innings the left-hander was on the mound in a 3-0 loss.
 The Red Sox got another two off the Yankees’ bullpen.

-It’s tough luck for Porcello, too, as the Red Sox now have scored just two runs for him over 56 1/3 innings against American League East opponents.
+It was tough luck for Porcello, too, as the Red Sox now have scored just two runs for him over 56 1/3 innings against American League East opponents.

 Here’s how it all went down.